The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 Need a Home Loan in Everett or Seattle?

 Will you need mortgage financing to buy a home in Washington State?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 28 years.
+Sammamish Mortgage has been serving buyers across Washington, Colorado, Idaho, and Oregon since 1992.
 We offer a wide variety of mortgage programs with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.